Here at Fryent Primary School, we really value reading, we aim to develop readers who:

 Children in Reception and Key Stage 1 follow the Letters and Sounds programme.
 It is an approach to teaching phonics in which individual letters or letter sounds are blended to form groups of letters or sounds- then those sounds are blended into words.

 Letters and Sounds is a phonics resource published by the Department for Education and Skills.
 It aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
-It sets out a detailed and systematic programme for teaching phonic skills for children starting
+It sets out a detailed and systematic programme for teaching

 Reading is taught every day from Reception to Year 6.
 We use a variety of teaching and learning styles to develop children’s ability to read.
-Children develop new skills through daily reading sessions which take place in the form of phonics or guided reading.
+Children develop new skills through daily reading sessions which take place in the form of

 In guided reading texts are chosen to match the ability of the group but still provide an element of challenge.